robmiller/varnisher/README.md

 	Usage: varnish.rb [options] action target
     -h, --help                       Display this help
     -v, --verbose                    Output more information
-    -H, --hostname HOSTNAME          Hostname/IP address of your Varnish server -p, --port PORT                  Port your Varnish server is listening on
+    -H, --hostname HOSTNAME          Hostname/IP address of your Varnish server.
+Default is localhost -p, --port PORT                  Port your Varnish server is listening on.
+Default is 80

 ## Examples